fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 ![](./images/C13963_04_07.jpg)

-Figure 4.7: Content added to the log.txt file
+Caption: Content added to the log.txt file

 You have now created your first `text` file.
 The example shown in this exercise is very common in most data science processing tasks;